anildigital/pune-rails-meetup-rack/rack/03_rack/rack.md

 # What is a Rack application?

 !SLIDE
-###A Rack application is an Ruby object (not a class) that responds to call.
+###A Rack application is a Ruby object (not a class) that responds to call.
 It takes exactly one argument, the environment and returns an Array of exactly three values: The status, the headers, and the body.###

 !SLIDE subsection
 # Rack SPEC